Standard Deviation Calculator

 Choose sample or population type.

-Click "Calculate" for standard deviation and mean.
+Click "Calculate" for Spread of values and mean.

 Practical Applications📊